danoc/react-use-clipboard/README.md

 ## Usage

-Here's how to use `ClickableBox` to make a clickable SVG:
+Here's how to use `react-use-clipboard`:

 ```jsx
 import useClipboard from "react-use-clipboard";